kyma-project/community/sig-and-wg/sig-core/proposals/update-code-and-chart-in-one-pr.md

 ### [POC] Prow Jobs Dependencies
 Prow reacts on changes to the PR by creating ProwJob CR for all jobs to be executed for specific PR.
 Generally, we have two kind of jobs:
 - component jobs, that creates Docker images.
-These jobs are executed only if we modify given job, Prowjobs have specified parameter `run_if_changed`
+These jobs are executed only if we modify given component because Prowjobs have specified parameter `run_if_changed`
  - integration jobs, that depends on component jobs.
 They are executed when `resources` or `installation` directory were modified.
  If we implement described here concept, these jobs will be executed on almost every PR.
 List of all integration jobs: